Popseli/Prediction-of-Phishing-Webpages/README.md

 * SHAP

 ## Result Summary
 XGBoost was observed to outperform other algorithms across most metrics by achieving an accuracy of 98.6 %, FPR of 1.12 % and FNR of 1.72 %.
-After tuning its hyperparameters, the algorithm's performance was optimized to achieve an accuracy of , FPR of and FNR of
+After tuning its hyperparameters, the algorithm's performance was optimized to achieve an accuracy of , FPR of and FNR of .

-Below is the ROC analysis of the evaluated algorithms indicating XGBoost having the largest ROC curve area
+Below is the ROC analysis of the evaluated algorithms indicating XGBoost having the largest ROC curve area.

 ![](https://github.com/Popseli/Predicting_Phishing_Webpages/blob/main/Proj_images/ROC.png)